-Thea is an Editorial Intern for a US-based literary agency, and loves sharing insight from literary agents and seasoned writers.
+Audrey is an editorial intern for a US-based literary agency and loves sharing insight from literary agents and seasoned writers.

 Mistakes to Avoid While Writing Romance